 The new atomsel type is found in a new built-in module, also called atomsel.
-Use help(atomsel) to get the complete documentation.
+Use help(atomsel) to get the complete documentation, in addition to what is presented here.
+Largely, the methods duplicate what is available within the measure command within the Tcl interface.